dtdo90/FacialEmotionRecognition_VGG16/README.md

 # Facial Emotion Recognition with VGG16
-Implementatoin of facial emotion recognition from the scratch.
+Implementation of facial emotion recognition from the scratch.
 The work flow is divided into 2 parts:

 1. Train VGG16 on FER2013 (by Pytorch Lightning).
 2. Inference: we will do inference on images, videos and live camera.